The following post is from Andrea of AndreaDekker.com: How I Remember to Return

 3. Check your list regularly.

-For me, it seems to work best if I keep the list of items to return in our laundry room and keep the actual items in our car.
+It seems to work best for me to keep the list of items to return in our laundry room and the actual items in our car.
 However, it doesn’t do a whole lot of good to have the items in your car if you always forget to check your list to see what needs to be returned!

 I’ve gotten into the habit of checking the list every time I leave to run errands.
 Sometimes, I’ll even plan my errands so that I conveniently stop and return something on my way.
 I only have to get out of the house once — and if I’m lucky, my non-napping toddler will fall asleep while I drive!